 Step 1: Create a trigger that sets priority for all tickets for your SLA

-Triggers can look for keywords to set ticket priority and SLAs.
-In the example below, the trigger will set all tickets at the same priority.
+Triggers can set ticket priority so SLAs apply.
+In the example below, the trigger sets all tickets to the same priority.

-To create a trigger that set priority for all tickets
+To create a trigger that sets priority for all tickets:

-2. Add the conditions below under Meet ALL of the following conditions
+4. Add the conditions below under Meet ALL of the following conditions:

 • Object > Ticket > Ticket | Is | Created